-Do You Know The Format Of GMAT
+Do You Know The Format of GMAT

-- The GMAT Test Pattern:
+- The Test Pattern:

-The GMAT test is a computer adaptive test that adjusts to the candidate's skills as the test progresses.
+The test is computer adaptive that adjusts to the candidate's skills as the test progresses.
 The test is comprised of questions of different levels of difficulty with the harder questions carrying more points.
 If you answer a question correctly, the next question comes from a pool of questions of greater difficulty.
 In case you answer a question incorrectly, the next question comes from a group of easier questions.
 There is no option to go back to a previous question or skip a question without answering it.

-The quantitative section is a crucial section in the GMAT format and contains multiple choice questions on problem solving and data sufficiency.
+The quantitative section is a crucial section in the overall test and contains multiple choice questions on problem solving and data sufficiency.
 The score in the quantitative section ranges from 0 – 60 points.
 For questions on problem solving, knowledge of basic mathematics including algebra, geometry and probability that is mostly covered in high school is required.
-Data sufficiency problems are slightly uncommon as they are specific to the GMAT format.
+Data sufficiency problems are slightly uncommon as they are not specific to the section.
 In data sufficiency problems, you are not required to come to a correct solution of the problem but determine if the data provided is sufficient to solve the question.
 With some amount of practice, data sufficiency problems can be solved quite comfortably.
 There are 37 questions in the quantitative section that is required to be solved in 75 minutes.
 Of these, there are approximately 22 questions on basic problem solving and 15 on data sufficiency.

-The GMAT format of the verbal section contains multiple choice questions on critical reasoning, sentence correction and reading comprehension.
+The verbal section contains multiple choice questions on critical reasoning, sentence correction and reading comprehension.
 The score in the verbal section ranges from 0 - 60 points.
 There are around three to four reading comprehension passages on natural science, business news related or social sciences with a total of approximately 14 questions based on them.
 Sentence correction checks for a candidate's basic usage of grammar.
 Critical reasoning tests your reasoning skills.
 In the verbal section, there is a total of 41 questions to be answered in 75 minutes.
 Of these, there are approximately 12 questions for critical reasoning, 14 for reading comprehension and 15 for sentence correction.

-- GMAT Analytical Writing Assessment:
+- Analytical Writing Assessment: